MicrosoftDocs/azure-stack-docs/azure-local/manage/disconnected-operations-overview.md

 To be eligible to participate in the preview, you must meet the following criteria:

-1. **Enterprise agreement**: A current enterprise agreement with Microsoft, typically covering a period of at least three years.
+- **Enterprise agreement**: A current enterprise agreement with Microsoft, typically covering a period of at least three years.

-2. **Business needs to operate disconnected**: The disconnected operations feature is for customers who can't connect to Azure due to connectivity issues or regulatory restrictions.
+- **Business needs to operate disconnected**: The disconnected operations feature might be for your organization if you can't connect to Azure due to connectivity issues or regulatory restrictions.
 To be eligible for the preview, you must demonstrate a valid business need for operating disconnected.
 For more information, see [Why use disconnected operations?](./disconnected-operations-overview.md#why-use-disconnected-operations-preview)

-3. **Technical prerequisites**: Organizations must meet technical requirements to ensure secure and reliable operation when operating disconnected on Azure Local.
+- **Technical prerequisites**: Your organization must meet the technical requirements to ensure secure and reliable operation when operating disconnected on Azure Local.
 For more information, see [Prerequisites](../manage/disconnected-operations-overview.md#prerequisites).

-4. **Hardware**: the disconnected operations feature is supported on validated Azure Local hardware during preview.
-Users must bring their own validated Azure Local hardware for preview.
+- **Hardware**: The disconnected operations feature is supported on validated Azure Local hardware during preview.
+You must bring their own validated Azure Local hardware for preview.
 For a list of supported configurations, see the [Azure Local solutions catalog](https://azurestackhcisolutions.azure.microsoft.com/#/catalog).

 ## Get started